epinio/docs/src/explanations/security.md

 settings to allow verification.

-For a production-oriented deployment on the other hand, with a proper domain specified (`--set domain=...` when installing the chart), the certificate is obtained from [Let's Encrypt](https://letsencrypt.org/) instead.
-Nothing is stored in the settings in that case, as Let's Encrypt is a known CA.
+For a production-oriented deployment on the other hand, with a proper domain specified (`--set global.domain=...` when installing the chart), the certificate can be obtained from [Let's Encrypt](https://letsencrypt.org/).
+Nothing is stored in the settings in that case, as Let's Encrypt is a known CA. Read more on how to use Let's Encrypt here: [Certificate Issuers](../howtos/certificate_issuers.md).

 How Kubernetes accesses the Epinio registry (TLS or not) is handled a bit differently depending on installation flags.
 More details here: [Epinio Registry](../explanations/advanced.md#container-registry).